-In this guide, we'll show you how to make and receive calls, as well as route existing calls to your HomePod.
+In this guide, we’ll show you how to make and receive calls and route existing calls to your HomePod.

-When a HomePod is being used as a speakerphone, the light on top of the HomePod will turn green.
-You can use the controls on top of the HomePod to adjust the speakerphone volume.
+When you use a HomePod for calls, it is being used as a speakerphone, and the light on top of the HomePod will turn green.
+You can use the controls on top of the HomePod to adjust the volume of the call.

 How to set up personal requests on your HomePod

-- Connect your iOS device to the same Wi-Fi network as HomePod.
+- Connect your iPhone or iPad to the same Wi-Fi network as HomePod.

 - Go to Settings > Siri & Search, then turn on Listen for “Hey Siri”, Press Side Button for Siri (on an iPhone with Face ID), Press Top Button for Siri (on an iPad with Face ID) or Press Home for Siri (on an iPhone, iPad, or iPod touch with a Home button) and Allow Siri When Locked.